marijnh/blog/_posts/2012-09-13-closure-vs-object-performance.md

 Compare that to accessing an object field.
 This has been the target of much optimization work, since it used to be one of JavaScript's main bottlenecks, but it still requires a baseline amount of work.
-Assuming the JavaScript engine implements [polymorphic inline caching], which all relevant ones do at this point, you'll still have to:
+Assuming the JavaScript engine implements [polymorphic inline caching][pic], which all relevant ones do at this point, you'll still have to:

 [pic]: http://blog.cdleary.com/2010/09/picing-on-javascript-for-fun-and-profit/